Last updated on January 26th, 2023 at 05:05 pm

-In-article ad unit is a new AdSense native ad unit which blends with the content and provides a better user experience and also helps publishers monetize their content.
+The in-article ad unit is a new AdSense native ad unit that blends with the content and provides a better user experience and also helps publishers monetize their content.

 AdSense In-Article Ads CPM/RPM Rates and Performance